klayrHQ/klayr-desktop/docs/EPIC_SPECIFICATION_GUIDE.md

-# Lisk Desktop Epic Specification Guideline
+# Klayr Desktop Epic Specification Guideline

-Lisk Desktop team will gather community enhancement proposals in the backlog of the project.
+Klayr Desktop team will gather community enhancement proposals in the backlog of the project.

 Once a substantial amount of proposals have been identified as belonging to the same type/category of enhancement, an epic will be created to handle the development journey towards it's implementation.